madderscientist/jsPicLib/README.md

 # jsPicLib
 a small picture processor on html<br>
 Maybe I won't update this repository...
 I found [opencv.js](https://docs.opencv.org/4.7.0/d0/d84/tutorial_js_usage.html)...
-Maybe this project helps me learn more about the basic algorithms of image processing.
+Maybe this project helps me learn more about the basic algorithms of image processing.<br>
+But It's easiler to use than opencv, especially operationg pixels.
+Opencv is a little bit overstaffed, isn't it?
+So I'll only write some functions I'll use.
+As to complex function, I'll use opencv.

 ## demo
 [demo](https://madderscientist.github.io/jsPicLib/)